sajanv88/full_stack_fastapi_react_template/README.md

-# Full-Stack FastAPI React Template
+# Full-Stack FastAPI React Multi-Tenancy Template

 A modern full-stack Multi-tenant application template featuring a FastAPI backend with Clean Architecture, React frontend with TypeScript, and comprehensive tooling for development and deployment.